My name is Nicholas Venecia and I am a filmmaker and an engineer.

 One week and a "new" camcorder later, my friends and I were recreating scenes from all of our favorite movies.
 The only limitation to our creativity was the 30-minute recording limit of each tape.
 After exhausting my inventory of available unused tapes, I knew it was time to dig into the archives of home videos.
 I was specifically instructed to stay away from them but I was desperate.
-It was all shits and giggles until I giggled and shit.
-I got caught.
-The icing on the cake was that I recorded over my parent's wedding tape.
+It was all fun and games until I was caught.
+The worst part about it was when we found out that I recorded over my parent's wedding tape.
 I'll have you know they were furious with me.

 The future is...?

 I heard about this new technology that had just started to become very popular with the kids called "digital camcorders".
 I just couldn't afford one.
 My GoFundMe didn't take off so instead I began earning money by helping my grandfather at his spice business.
 After saving up enough money, I made my very first digital camcorder.
 I even customized it with a fake mustache to give it personality.
 Unfortunately, our relationship didn't last because I lost the batteries and charger for the device.
 "It's not you, it's me".

 Blurry means Professional

 The JOURNEY Begins

 The Canon 60D was a downgrade from the NX 300 in many ways, but it was also a blessing in disguise.
 The limitations of the camera sparked creativity in many forms.
 I learned how to problem-solve by making the impossible possible, how to re-adjust instead of giving up, and how to let go of something that wasn't working.
 This camera taught me how to be a filmmaker and I am grateful for it.